 If only social media was around on January 16th of 2001.
 The day “The Messiah” of New Jersey, Dajuan Wagner, more than doubled his ridiculous 43 point scoring average and dropped 100 points in a single game.
-A game that saw the 18-year old hoop phenom sit out the final 4 minutes of a 157-67 victory over Gloucester Township.
+A game that saw the 18-year old hoop phenom sit out the final four minutes of a 157-67 victory over Gloucester Township.

 “He didn’t go for it,” Wagner said about the coach not letting him play the entire game.
 “There were four minutes left in the game when I got 100, so I was trying to get him to let me go for 120.
 But he shut me down.
 I still talk trash to him about that today.”

-As much as the city celebrated the accomplishment and beatdown, much of the local media criticized Wagner and the team, but it didn’t seem to bother all of the opponents.
+As much as the city celebrated the accomplishment and beatdown, much of the local media criticized Wagner and the team.
+But, it didn’t seem to bother all of the opponents.